Workspaces

 …and so on.

-All these customizations of the default workspaces require actions and changes that can be tedious to repeat.
-Once a workspace is properly configured, it is important to be able to to save it in a file.
-This allows users to reload the workspace later and avoid spending time reconfiguring it again.
+All these customizations of the default Workspaces require actions and changes that can be tedious to repeat.
+Once a Workspace is properly configured, it is important to be able to save it in a file.
+This allows users to reload the Workspace later and avoid spending time reconfiguring it.

-In order to save/load workspaces in your MotionLab3 GUI you need to click on the "File" button at the top-left of your screen and then select the save/load operation (green box below) that you want to perform:
+To save or load Workspaces in your MotionLab3 GUI you need to click on the "File" button at the top-left of your screen and then select the Save/Load operation (green box below) that you want to perform:

 Workspaces and configuration files